Terabit-Ethernet/dcPIM/kernel_impl/README.md

 LINE 1: num_apps=(1 2 3 4)
 ```
 ### Short flow performance testing (using message interfaces)
 The microbenchmark runs one-sided short message transfers from the host to the target to make an apple-to-apple comparison between dcPIM and TCP.
-Using ping-pong traffic, TCP will piggyback ACK packets in the request and response messages, reducing its CPU overhead compared to dcPIM.
+If we use ping-pong traffic, TCP will piggyback ACK packets in the request and response messages, reducing its CPU overhead compared to dcPIM.
 To measure the message completion time accurately, we need to enable time synchronization on both servers as data transmission is one-sided.

 2. On the client side, setting up the server: